On Merge Trees and Discrete Morse Functions on Paths and Trees: Construction of the Induced Index-Ordered DMF

 \subsection{The Index Morse Order}

-To define the index Morse order, we first observe that every node $a$ of $T$ is uniquely determined by a unique shortest path from the root to $a$.
+To define the index Morse order, we first observe that every node $a$ of $T$ is uniquely determined by the shortest path from the root to $a$.
+We recall that the depth of $T$ is the maximal length of any path in $T$ that appears as the shortest path from the root to a leaf.
 Because $T$ is chiral, we can identify such shortest paths with certain words: \begin{Def} Let $T$ be a merge tree of depth $n$ and let $a$ be a node of $T$.
 The \D{path word} corresponding to $a$ is a word $a_0a_1\dots a_n \in \{L,R,\_\}^{n+1}$ where $\_$ denotes the empty letter.
 If $a$ is of depth $k$, the letters $a_0\dots a_k$ are given by the chirality of the nodes belonging to the shortest path from the root to $a$.
 The letters $a_{k+1}\dots a_n$ are then empty. \end{Def} \begin{Rem} Let $a,b$ be nodes of a merge tree $T$ and let $a_0a_1\dots a_n$ be the path word corresponding to $a$ and $b_0b_1\dots b_n$ be the path word corresponding to $b$.
 Then the equation $a_0=b_0=L$ always holds because we consider paths that begin at the root.
 Because of $a_0=b_0=L$ and because we consider finite trees, there is always a maximal $k \in \mathbb{N}$ such that $a_i=b_i$ holds for all $i\leq k$.
 Furthermore, the last non-empty letter of a path word is always the chirality of the considered node. \end{Rem} We now define the index Morse order, which will produce an index-ordered dMf on $P$ afterwards. \begin{Def} Let $T$ be a merge tree.
 We define the \D{index Morse order $\leq_{io}$} on the nodes of $T$ as follows: Let $a$ and $b$ be arbitrary nodes of $T$.
 If $a$ is a leaf node and $b$ is an inner node, then we define $a\leq_{io} b$.
 If either both $a$ and $b$ are leaf nodes or both $a$ and $b$ are inner nodes, we consider the following: Let $a_0a_1\dots a_n$ be the path word corresponding to $a$ and $b_0b_1\dots b_n$ the path word corresponding to $b$.
 Furthermore, let $k\in\mathbb{N}$ be maximal such that $a_i=b_i$ for all $i\leq k$.
 If $a_k=b_k=L/R$ we define $a\leq_{io} b$ if and only if one of the following cases hold: \begin{enumerate}[a)] \item $a_{k+1}=L \text{ and } b_{k+1}=R/a_{k+1}=R \text{ and } b_{k+1}=L$ \item $b_{k+1}=\_$ \item $a=b \ (\Leftrightarrow k=n)$ \end{enumerate} \end{Def} The index Morse order is tailor-made to induce an index-ordered dMf later on.
 Nonetheless, we will see in \Cref{counterex} that it is in general not the only Morse order which induces an index-ordered dMf.
 In \Cref{secsubcon} we will introduce a different, perhaps more natural, Morse order that is more closely related to the sublevel filtration of the induced dMf.
 But for now we consider an example of the index Morse order and prove that $\leq_{io}$ is actually is a Morse order. \begin{Ex} We consider the following merge tree $T$: \\ The path words are written underneath their corresponding nodes.
 The index Morse order produces the following chain of inequalities where we denote the nodes by their corresponding path words: